-Home Extension Renovation Costs 2019 (updated)
+Home Extension Renovation Costs 2020 (updated).

 dding a room or extending your ground level living area are cost effective ways of creating more space.
 However, what are the home extension renovation costs when embarking on this type of renovation?

-The team at Style Plus | Renovations Auckland take a look at some of the costs behind building a single level home extension:
+The team at Style Plus Renovations North Shore Auckland take a look at some of the costs behind building home extensions:

 A home extension is a popular option for home owners needing more space but not wanting the daunting task of purchasing an older property to fully renovate.

 – Jan Antoni Glinkowski • Director • Style Plus

 Renovating your home in the way you choose is one the great benefits of owning your own property.
 However, what are the common reasons to renovate?